 Reusing electronic products is promoted through the communications and public awareness program where markets and opportunities for reuse in-province exist.
-Many of our stewards have programs for recovering useable electronics for refurbishment and resale.
+Many of our producers have programs for recovering useable electronics for refurbishment and resale.
+This could include product leased to businesses and recovered and reused at the end of the lease.
 In addition, there are a number of market options available for consumers to resell (or gift) used electronics.
 Finally, there are commercial and non-profit organizations which recover and resell used electronics.